urbit/azimuth-js/README.md

 ```

 Note that the web3 object is passed to `cjs.initContracts` explicitly.
 Aside
-from contract initialisation, this is only required when sending transactions
+from contract initialisation, this is typically only required when sending
-(more below).
+transactions (more below).

 When interacting with the contract APIs, on the other hand, you'll almost
 always have to pass a contracts object explicitly.
 For example: